Manta Ray Inspired Flapping-Wing Blimp: Introduction

 There are existing robots inspired by manta rays, but they are underwater vehicles \cite{chew2015development, zhong2022development}.
 As a major difference from those studies, one of the challenges in incorporating the flapping wing mechanism for LTA vehicles is the limited payload.
 The buoyancy achieved by helium in the air is much less than the buoyancy given by air in water.
 Some sophisticated undulating mechanisms built for underwater robots are realized by a series of strong actuators and mechanical components that a blimp will not be able to carry~\cite{Velox}.

-There have been some flapping-wing blimp robots in the past, most notably the Air Ray by Festo \cite{AirRay} and the Cornell ornithoptic blimp \cite{dietl2011dynamic}, but they require large payloads of 1.6~kg and 420~g respectively.
-This paper studies a simple minimally viable approach in reproducing efficient flapping motion inspired by manta rays at low payload requirements.
+There are existing flapping-wing blimp robots that vary in size and flapping mechanisms.
+For example, the Air Ray by Festo \cite{AirRay} and the Cornell ornithoptic blimp \cite{dietl2011dynamic} have large payloads of 1.6~kg and 420~g respectively, while a micro blimp utilizing insect-sized wings \cite{xian2024controlled} and the FlyJelly \cite{yun2023untethered} have small payloads of 2.27~g and 257.9~mg respectively.
+The smaller payload blimps also utilize complex actuators, such as electromagnetics \cite{xian2024controlled}, electrostatics \cite{yun2023untethered}, and shape memory alloys \cite{barrett2010development} that offer small amounts of thrust.
+This paper studies a simple minimally viable approach in reproducing efficient flapping motion inspired by manta rays that is comparable to propeller motors.

 The shape and structure of the wings play a key role in the behavior of an agent.
 Flexibility along the manta ray's pectoral fins has been well documented as a reason for their swimming efficiency \cite{fish2016hydrodynamic}.
 Their fins are rigid near the root with the thicker tissue, then become thinner and more flexible near the tip with cartilage \cite{he2022effects}.
 We replicate a flexible wing using thin carbon fiber rods.